 - Macbook Pro

-What are the symptoms of Search.searchmanager.com Hijacker on your Mac?
+What Are The Symptoms of Search.searchmanager.com Hijacker On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: